 Personal presentation

-Striving for the ideal also includes consistent attention to non-verbal behavior such as appearance and demeanor, verbal cues including vocal pitch, tone, rate of speech, grammar and diction, and overall attitude.
-Keep your personal presentation well groomed and professional.
-You’re not dressing to please yourself, but to represent the firm’s and the client’s best interests.
+Especially now with the increasing emphasis on getting back to the office and resuming in-person meetings, striving for the ideal also includes consistent attention to non-verbal behavior.
+This includes your appearance and demeanor, verbal cues including vocal pitch, tone, rate of speech, grammar and diction, and overall attitude.
+Keep your personal presentation well-groomed and professional.
+You’re not only dressing to please yourself, but also—and most importantly—to represent the firm’s and the client’s best interests.
 The public has a stereotype of what a lawyer should look like.
 The more you deviate from that image, the harder you have to work to gain their trust.
-This is especially true for those who don’t conform to the traditional picture, including the young, female, or persons of color.

 A negative first impression is difficult to overcome.
 Initial perceptions are impacted by your greeting in addition to your appearance.
 Learn how to shake hands properly.
 Smile genuinely and make eye contact.
 Maintain an upbeat and confident attitude.
-Always watch your etiquette, table manners, and grammar (minimizing “like”, “um”, and “you know”).
-Surprisingly, these basic details were included among the “Partners’ Pet Peeves”, as well.
+Always watch your etiquette, table manners, and grammar (minimizing “like,” “um,” and “you know”).
+Avoid upspeak—where your tone rises at the end of every sentence so they all sound like questions rather than statements.
+This undercuts your credibility.

 Always on stage